okta/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 -->

-For information how to set-up your application to use this flow, see [Implement the Resource Owner Password Flow](/authentication-guide/implementing-authentication/password).
+For information how to set up your application to use this flow, see [Implement the Resource Owner Password Flow](/authentication-guide/implementing-authentication/password).

 ### Client Credentials Flow

 The Client Credentials flow is intended for server-side (AKA "confidential") client applications with no end user, which normally describes machine-to-machine communication.
-The application must be server-side because it must be trusted with the Client Secret, and since the credentials are hard-coded, it cannot be used by an actual end-user.
+The application must be server-side because it must be trusted with the client secret, and since the credentials are hard-coded, it cannot be used by an actual end-user.
 It involves a single, authenticated request to the `/token` endpoint, which returns an access token.

 > NOTE: The Client Credentials Flow does not support refresh tokens.